vmstio/docs/content/clients/elk.md

 You can use Elk right in your browser.

 ::alert{type="info"}
-You don't have to be a vmst.io member to use our Elk instance.
+You don't have to be a vmst.io member to use our Elk web client.
 ::

 ## Screenshot